 The DEEP Network operates through nodes, which are local action groups based in specific cities, countries, or regions affiliated to the global DEEP Network.
-It currently has nodes in Addis Ababa (Ethiopia), Canada, France, Germany, Ghana, India, Kabul (Afghanistan), Kenya, Korea, Melbourne (Australia), Mexico City (Mexico), Nagoya (Japan), Nepal, Pakistan, San Francisco (USA), Spain, Switzerland, Tangier (Morocco), and Yogyakarta (Indonesia).
+It currently has nodes in Addis Ababa (Ethiopia), Canada, France, Germany, Ghana, India, Kabul (Afghanistan), Kenya, Korea, Malaysia, Melbourne (Australia), Mexico City (Mexico), Mozambique, Nagoya (Japan), Nepal, Pakistan, San Francisco (USA), Spain, Switzerland, Tangier (Morocco), and Yogyakarta (Indonesia).

 Its organizational structure consists of several circles or categories of members, namely the Global Coordinating Circle, the Node Directors, Stem Circle, Regular Members, International Advisory Circle, and Associate and Honorary Members.

 Global Coordinating Circle (GCC) is responsible for operational matters in relation to the coordination and maintenance of the network and links at the global level.
 Members of the GCC include the director, deputy director, and between five to eight Stem Circle members (see below).
 Periodically, members of the Stem Circle are invited to tender expressions of interest to join the GCC.
 As far as possible, the membership of the GCC will reflect the diversity within the DEEP Network.

 The current members of the GCC are as follows: